larron/krunch/README.md

 Krunch is a NodeJS module entended to help a developer quickly organize a static codebase.
 Krunch will concat, minify, and uglify LESS, JS and HTML files upon file change while you build whatever it is that you're developing.
 Krunch is not suited for a production environment and works best for static websites, prototyping or full Javascript based applications.
-Krunch is built for speed, and watches only files that you specify in your configuration.
+Krunch is built for speed and watches only files that you specify in your configuration.
 As of now Krunch will not watch entire directories or LESS import paths.

 Installation